Sakirat/Darey.io-pbl/project1.md

  sudo apt install apache2

- To verify that apache2 is running as a Service in our OS, use following command
+ To verify that apache2 is running as a Service in my OS, i used following command

  sudo systemctl status apache2